Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Conclusion

 \section{Conclusion}

 We have developed an efficient, unconditionally long-time stable, variable-step, second-order exponential time-differencing (ETD) scheme for the incompressible Navier–Stokes equations in periodic domains, together with two small variants.
-The proposed methods are long-time stable in the sense that the numerical solutions admit uniform-in-time bounds in the space $L^\infty(0,\infty;L^2)$ under general external forcing, independently of the time-step size and the viscosity parameter.
-This fundamental stability property provides a solid foundation for the accurate approximation of long-time statistical quantities and asymptotic regimes.
+The proposed methods are long-time stable in the sense that the numerical solutions admit uniform-in-time bounds in the space $L^\infty(0,\infty;L^2)$ under general bounded external forcing, independent of the time-step size and the viscosity parameter.
+This stability property is a necessary foundation for reliable long-time computation and for the numerical investigation of statistical quantities and asymptotic regimes.

-Our approach integrates a recently developed mean-reverting scalar auxiliary variable (mr-SAV) formulation with a dynamic second-order correction strategy and multistep ETD techniques.
+Our approach integrates two recently developed generalizations of the scalar auxiliary variable approach, a mean-reverting scalar auxiliary variable (mr-SAV) formulation and a concurrent-correction SAV (ccSAV), together with multistep ETD techniques.
 This combination plays a central role in ensuring unconditional long-time stability while maintaining second-order temporal accuracy under variable step sizes.
-The resulting schemes are fully linear in the fluid variables and remain solvable for arbitrary parameter values.
+The resulting scheme treats the nonlinear advection term explicitly and remains solvable for arbitrary parameter values.

-From a computational perspective, the proposed methods are highly efficient, requiring only two Stokes solves and the solution of a single scalar cubic algebraic equation at each time step.
-An embedded adaptive time-stepping strategy, based on a first-order companion scheme, has also been developed to automatically adjust the time-step size in response to the evolving dynamics, thereby improving efficiency without sacrificing stability.
+From a computational perspective, the proposed method is highly efficient, requiring only two heat solves and the solution of a single scalar cubic algebraic equation at each time step.
+An embedded adaptive time-stepping strategy, based on a first-order companion scheme, has also been developed to automatically adjust the time-step size in response to the evolving dynamics, thereby offering a way to improve efficiency without sacrificing stability.

 The numerical experiments presented in this work confirm the theoretical analysis.
-In particular, they demonstrate the expected second-order temporal convergence, unconditional long-time stability under variable time stepping.
-Moreover, the adaptive strategy effectively balances accuracy and efficiency, leading to substantial computational savings in problems with multiscale temporal behavior.
+In particular, they demonstrate the expected second-order temporal convergence, unconditional long-time stability under variable time stepping, enhanced stability when compared to the classical ETD-MS2 as well as the ETD-ccSAV-MS2 (without mean reversion), and the ability to capture long-time statistics in our Kolmogorov forcing test problem.
+Moreover, the adaptive strategy effectively balances accuracy and efficiency, leading to computational savings in our test case with moderate Reynolds number.